 To manage, provide or finance in educational or research efforts, such as in:

 - research/ learning/ training

 - scholarship or financial assistance

-To manage, provide or finance health related efforts such as in:
+To manage, provide or finance healthcare related efforts:

 - medical infrastructure/ equipment

 To manage waqaf investment in property and financial instrument:

 To manage, provide or finance community empowerment efforts such as in:

 - Business startup